-We work closely with or students on supporting and making a reality their diverse post sixteen plans.
+We work closely with our students on supporting and making a reality of their diverse post sixteen plans.
 Our programme is designed with the Gatsby benchmarks of good careers guidance in mind.

-In Year 12 we have a Higher Education event, a Careers Day and a work experience week.
+In Year 12 we have a Higher Education Day for students, one-to-one interviews with our UCAS advisor, a Careers Day and a work experience week.
 In year 13 we continue with another Higher Education event and tailored individual support through the UCAS process.
 Our UCAS advisor has a wealth of knowledge about course options and how to structure a personal statement, plus our subject specialists are always on hand.
-During the first week of year 13 each department runs a seminar about HE and careers within their subject area.

-In 2019 we hosted admissions officers and student ambassadors for many universities at our two HE events including Oxford, Cambridge, Edinburgh, Manchester, Nottingham, Kent and several London universities.
+Yearly we host admissions officers and student ambassadors for many universities at our two HE events including Oxford, Cambridge, Edinburgh, Manchester, Nottingham, Kent and several London universities.

 The Year 12 event focuses on how to make the first decisions in narrowing down options such as campus versus city or single honours versus combined/modular courses.